TraDAO (TOD) Trading Up 0.1% This Week

-TraDAO (TOD) traded flat against the US dollar during the 1 day period ending at 17:00 PM Eastern on September 10th.
-TraDAO has a total market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last day.
-Over the last seven days, TraDAO has traded up 0.1% against the US dollar.
-One TraDAO token can currently be bought for approximately $0.27 or 0.00001577 BTC on major cryptocurrency exchanges.
+TraDAO (TOD) traded flat against the dollar during the 24 hour period ending at 18:00 PM Eastern on September 12th.
+Over the last seven days, TraDAO has traded up 0.1% against the dollar.
+One TraDAO token can currently be purchased for approximately $0.27 or 0.00001577 BTC on major cryptocurrency exchanges.
+TraDAO has a market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.